ilastik/ilastik.github.io/documentation/basics/headless.md

 When running the Pixel Classification Workflow in headless mode, the available options for the `--export_source` flag are:

-- `"Probabilities"`, which exports a multi-channel image where pixel values represent the probability that that pixel belongs to the label represented by that channel;
+- `"Probabilities"`, which exports a multi-channel image where pixel values represent the probability that that pixel belongs to the class represented by that channel;
-- `"Simple Segmentation"`, which produces an image where pixel values indicate the class to which a pixel belongs.
+- `"Simple Segmentation"`, which produces a single-channel image where the (integer) pixel values indicate the class to which a pixel belongs.
 For this image, every pixel with the same value should belong to the same class of pixels;
 - `Uncertainty`, which produces an image where pixel intensity is proportional to the uncertainty found when trying to classify that pixel;
 - `Features`, which outputs a multi-channel image where each channel represents one of the computed pixel features;
 - `Labels`, which outputs an image representing the users' manually created annotations.